 - successfully settling a claim against a developer who failed to complete the development of a mixed-use project in East London; and

 - successfully establishing in the High Court that there was no right of way through our client’s industrial estate for the public to access Great Tew Estate - Leven Holdings Limited v Johnston and others EWHC223(CH).

-Martyn is a Partner in the Property Litigation team.
+Martyn is a Partner in the Dispute Resolution team.

 Martyn advises on commercial property disputes, including those which concern rights of renewal, the exercise of a contractual break, breach of covenant claims, compliance with alienation provisions, non-payment of rent, landlord or tenant insolvency, rights to forfeit and claim relief, and high value or complex contested schedules of dilapidations.